sunrise-choir/ssb-verify-signatures/README.md

+# ssb-verify-signatures

-Verify Secure Scuttlebutt message signatures (in parallel)
+> Verify Secure Scuttlebutt message signatures (in parallel)

-# How is this different to [ssb-legacy-msg](https://github.com/sunrise-choir/ssb-legacy-msg)?
+## How is this different to [ssb-legacy-msg](https://github.com/sunrise-choir/ssb-legacy-msg)?

-It's built on top of `ssb-legacy-msg` and `ssb-legacy-msg-data` but exposed a hopefully easier api, and most importantly it lets you _batch process_ a collection of messages.
+It's built on top of `ssb-legacy-msg` and `ssb-legacy-msg-data` but exposes a hopefully easier api, and most importantly it lets you _batch process_ a collection of messages.

 Batch processing is good for two reasons: